Wellbeing Trends 2022: key themes from our latest report

 When we talk about giving our immune system a boost, we tend to think of it as one thing that needs a jump start.

-What makes a diet healthy and how easy is it for us to achieve whilst we’re in lockdown?
+What makes a diet healthy and how easy is it for us to achieve in lockdown?
+Read our blog for some tips and advice on healthy eating.

 We’ve all heard the guidelines about getting 8 hours of sleep a night, but a significant percentage of UK adults don’t manage that.